Civil Court Data Initiative

 To date, we have collected over thirty million records from thirty states filed since 2016.
 This database includes information on eviction, debt collection, domestic violence and other civil legal issues.

-ODGA is now developing web applications, such as the LSC eviction tracker, to deliver analytics about legal needs to legal aid providers and other audiences, and automatic reporting systems for civil legal aid organizations to describe changes in filing patterns and assist with strategic and individual case advocacy.
+ODGA is now developing web applications, such as the Eviction Tracker, to deliver analytics about legal needs to legal aid providers and other audiences, and automatic reporting systems for civil legal aid organizations to describe changes in filing patterns and assist with strategic and individual case advocacy.
 The data has become a vital resource for legal aid providers, local and state governments and researchers during the COVID-19 pandemic.